Optical Comparators

 The spatial resolution refers to the number of pixels of the smallest feature to be processed or the precision and repeatability that must be met.
 Very small features, such as holes or bolts, require very few pixels but resolution will not be reliable.
 To improve resolution, more pixels will be necessary to improve spatial resolution.

-The references for the evaluation should include:
+Evaluation references should include:

 An optical comparator is a measurement system that offers extremely accurate and repeatable measurement data.
 Optical measuring tools include optical comparators.
 This gadget employs the principles of optics by utilizing...